rhagarty/ubi-work/README.md

 ## Background

 UBI - Universal Base Image

     * works on OpenShift and k8s

-igc - IBM Garage commands
+    * vehicle for building and delivering certified containers and operators
+    * comes in different flavors - nodejs, python, java, etc
+    * licensed for redistribution

+UI - Universal Image (our current IBM ISV definition)

+    * certifiable container image, built on a UBI

 Work items: